bfjesso/jesso-decompiler/README.md

 portable executable file.
 All bytes must be in x86-64 machine code, and when generating assembly output, it will be in Intel style syntax.
 The GUI for Windows is made using wxWidgets (https://wxwidgets.org).

 This is still a work in progress.
+Decompiling conditions (if statements and loops) is currently being worked on.
+The disassembler is also not yet fully comprehensive of the Intel instruction set.

 # Installation
 If you do not want to compile it yourself, there are precompiled binaries already in bin.
 "JessoDecompiler.exe" is the GUI application for windows, and "jdc" is